EXTENDED DEADLINE: Sunday, December 10, 2023, 11:59 pm EST

 PROGRAM REQUIREMENTS: There are two main requirements expected of faculty participating in this program:

 Faculty members must consult with their department chair regarding their intent to apply, and agree on a reasonable course load for the Fellowship year that will minimize the impact on undergraduate teaching.
 Chairs should write a brief letter in support of the applicant and indicate the department’s willingness to free the Fellow from specified teaching assignments and administrative responsibilities.
 Fellows in consultation with their chair may choose to reduce their teaching load by one course each semester or by two courses in either the fall or spring semester; however, please note that regulations on reduced teaching vary across the university.

-The teaching schedule of Faculty Fellows will be adjusted by two courses to permit intensive focus on their research.
-The Center provides up to $15,000 toward the teaching replacement costs as necessary.
+The teaching schedule of Faculty Fellows should be adjusted by two courses to permit intensive focus on their research.
+The Center provides up to $15,000 toward the teaching replacement costs as necessary, pending budget approval.
 Funds can be used only to cover replacement teaching in the Fellow’s department during the year of the fellowship.
 Fellows will receive their regular salary and benefits through their school; the Center is not able to pay faculty Fellows directly.
 Fellows’ remaining course schedule will be arranged by their departments.

 APPLICATION INSTRUCTIONS: All application components must be submitted electronically via the online application.

 1. Applicant Information